 Our friendly team of export vets have vast experience of signing export health certificates (EHCs) for a wide variety of goods to be exported to Australia.
 We can provide a competitively priced, high quality service tailored to your individual needs.
 We can advise and help you obtain the correct documentation and we can then check your products and then sign the final EHC.

 Many food items and products of animal origin will require an ‘Export Health Certificate’ or EHC, signed by an official veterinary surgeon (OV).
-There are currently around 25 different EHCs available, which cover some of the following commodities:-
+There are currently around 30 different EHCs available for Australia, which cover some of the following commodities:-

 Imports into Australia are strictly controlled by DAWR (Department of Agriculture and Water Resources) who insist on very strict biosecurity conditions and zero tolerance for any errors.
 It is therefore vital to have the correct documentation or the goods are likely to be be destroyed on arrival.

 Dairy products such as cooking sauces, whey powder, puddings, can usually be exported.
 In most cases, they will require an EHC if the dry weight content is >10% dairy ingredients.
 The milk can originate in any country with UK equivalent standards and must be free from foot and mouth disease, lumpy skin disease, sheep/goat pox and rinderpest (cattle plague – now considered eliminated).
 The species of origin must be stated.
 The dairy EHC is regularly updated.

 Meat exports are currently limited to certain pork and pig meat goods from approved premises only.
 Some meat based flavourings are permitted.
 Poultry/beef/lamb exports to Australia are currently banned.
 Strict hygiene and origin requirements must be met as well as freedom from certain diseases.

 Other categories allowed include wool, fisheries products and pet food.
 You can use our interactive map or export tool to get further details on the certificates available or please contact us for further information.